jessicawaters/Supply-Chain-Greenhouse-Gas-Emission-Factors/README.md

 ## Units and Calculations
 - All emissions are reported as kg of CO₂e per $1 (2022 USD) spent.

-- The emissions use purchaser prices — what buyers actually pay.
+- The emissions use purchaser prices.

 - CO₂e values are calculated using global warming potentials from the IPCC’s 5th report (AR5), looking at impact over 100 years.